-The Pound to Euro rates that are readily available online are not customer rates.
+The Pound to Euro rates that are readily shown online are not customer rates.

-But what you are really seeing is something called 'interbank rates'.
+What you are actually seeing is something called an 'interbank rate'.

-Even large corporations and currency brokers can't buy and sell currencies in huge volumes, don't trade at interbank rates.
+Even large corporations and money transfer companies, who buy and sell currencies in huge volumes, don't trade at interbank rates.

-If you need to convert Pounds to Euros in the real world, then I would suggest getting a quote from a bank or a currency broker.
+If you need to convert Pounds to Euros in the real world, then I would suggest getting a genuine quote from a bank or a money transfer specialist.

-Using a real Pound to Euro exchange rate will allow you to better plan your future and budget more effectively and avoid any unexpected shocks later on.
+Using a real Pound to Euro exchange rate will allow you to budget more effectively and avoid any unexpected shocks later on.

 Pound to Euro graph (with the ups and downs explained)

-Pound vs Euro - its 20-year history in a nutshell
+Pound to Euro - its 20-year history in a nutshell

-- By 2003, the Pound was back to around €1.40 as the Euro became established as a currency.
+- By 2003, the Pound was back down to the launch rate of €1.40 as the Euro became firmly established as a currency.

 - During the global financial crisis of 2007/8, the Pound nosedived as the UK government provided £500 billion in support to prevent a collapse of the British banking system.

 - In February 2016, the Brexit referendum was announced.
-The Pound began another steep descent.
+The Pound began a steep descent.

 - On the day of the 'shock' result in June 2016, the Pound suffered its biggest ever one-day fall against the Euro of 6.02%.

-- Since the Brexit vote, the Pound has been clawing its way back up (until Coronavirus).
+- Since the Brexit vote, the Pound had been clawing its way back up against the Euro (until Coronavirus).